In the Daily News-Record's Best of the Valley contest, readers have the last word.

 Q: I missed the nominations period.
 Can I/my business still be entered in the contest?

-Late nominations may be accepted if received promptly after the first voting round opens.
-They will be reviewed as soon as is practical, and if they meet the criteria for their proposed category, they will be included in the first voting round typically within several days.
+Late nominations may be accepted if received promptly after the nomination round closes.
+They will be reviewed as soon as is practical, and if they meet the criteria for their proposed category, they will be included in the first voting round.

 Q: I think my business should have made it to the first voting round.
 How do I register a complaint?